BertaBescos/EmptyCities/README.md

 See `opt` in train.lua for additional training options.

 ## Datasets
 Our synthetic dataset has been generated with [CARLA 0.8.2](https://drive.google.com/file/d/1ZtVt1AqdyGxgyTm69nzuwrOYoPUn_Dsm/view).
-Within the folder `CARLA_` we provide some python and bash scripts to generate the paired images.
-The files inside `/CARLA/python` can be copied to the folder `/CARLA_0.8.2/PythonClient`
+Within our folder `/scripts/CARLA` we provide some python and bash scripts to generate the paired images.
+The files inside `/scripts/CARLA` can be copied to the folder `/CARLA_0.8.2/PythonClient` (from CARLA 0.8.2 installation).
 - The following bash script stores the images with dynamic objects, as well as the control inputs of the driving car and the trajectory that has been followed in `Control.txt` and `Trajectory.txt` respectively.
 ```bash
 bash CARLA/CreateDynamicDataset.sh